 “I am strong, I am invincible, I am woman – Hear me roar in numbers too big to ignore”.

-Fast forward several years, and a book called Girls Gone Wise in a World Gone Wild by Mary Kassian has been on my bookshelf, but I’ve never had a strong desire to pick it up.
-To be honest I didn’t have much interest in the book as I thought its appeal was more towards single women.
+Fast forward several years and a book called Girls Gone Wise in a World Gone Wild by Mary Kassian has been on my bookshelf, but I’ve never had a strong desire to pick it up.
+To be honest, I didn’t have much interest in the book as I thought its appeal was more towards single women.
 I was very mistaken.
-It is helping us as women to have proper biblical discernment and to spot right biblical attitudes and behaviors so we can be women who make wise and not foolish choices.
-The book was addressing wildness in my heart that I didn’t recognize.
+It is helping us as women to have proper biblical discernment and to spot the right biblical attitudes and behaviors, so we can be women who make wise and not foolish choices.
+The book was addressing wildness in my heart that I didn't recognize.

 Wild is what we are whenever we disregard God and rely instead on the world's advice, or on what seems right in our own eyes.
 This was the mistake of Eve, the first Girl-Gone-Wild, who went with her own gut instinct instead of trusting and obeying the Lord.~ Mary Kassian

 We have been influenced by the lure of feminism since the garden.
 The Proverbs 7 woman fits the mold of feminism by going against the created order and selfishly desiring to dominate the man.
 We may not be participating in an adulterous relationship, but how many of our attitudes towards the men in our life are controlling, manipulating, or demanding?
 There are parts of the Proverbs 7 woman in each of our hearts.

 Take a moment to open your Bible with me to Proverbs 7.